An old minibus, mind games & tragedy - Kilmarnock's League Cup win

 Ahead of the Viaplay Cup semi-final showdown, BBC Sport Scotland caught up with a couple of men who played their part.

-'Kenny was clever, piling the pressure on Celtic' - the underdog status
+'Kenny was clever, piling the pressure on Celtic' - The underdog status

 Celtic were enormous favourites heading to Hampden, they'd won 21 of their last 22 domestic matches, drawing the other.
 Manager Kenny Shiels heaped the pressure on Neil Lennon's side in a masterstroke of mind-games, while the players were enjoying the extraordinary experience of a week leading up to a cup final...